 - American College of Obstetricians and Gynecologists.
 Antenatal corticosteroid therapy for fetal maturation.
 ACOG Committee Opinion No. 210, American College of Obstetricians and Gynecologists, Washington DC 1998.

-- Roberts D, Dalziel S. Antenatal corticosteroids for accelerating fetal lung maturation for women at risk of preterm birth.
-Cochrane Database Syst Rev 2006; :CD004454.
+- Roberts D, Brown J, Medley N, Dalziel SR. Antenatal corticosteroids for accelerating fetal lung maturation for women at risk of preterm birth.
+Cochrane Database Syst Rev 2017; 3:CD004454.

 - Barrilleaux PS, Martin JN Jr, Klauser CK, et al. Postpartum intravenous dexamethasone for severely preeclamptic patients without hemolysis, elevated liver enzymes, low platelets (HELLP) syndrome: a randomized trial.
 Obstet Gynecol 2005; 105:843.

 - Fonseca JE, Méndez F, Cataño C, Arias F. Dexamethasone treatment does not improve the outcome of women with HELLP syndrome: a double-blind, placebo-controlled, randomized clinical trial.
 Am J Obstet Gynecol 2005; 193:1591.

 - Working group report on high blood pressure in pregnancy.
 National Instititutes of Health, Washington, DC 2000.